DeepaAnjanamurthy/Capstone/README.md

 ### Data Cleaning / Preprocessing <a class="anchor" id="cleaning"></a>

-We will clean and preprocess the data to handle missing values, outliers, and normalize the data for better model performance.
+This step will clean and preprocess the data to handle missing values, outliers, and normalize the data for better model performance.
+This will be an iterative process through the sprints.

 ### Exploratory Data Analysis <a class="anchor" id="eda"></a>
 - Handling missing values